 “Try free apps and games, watch videos and get rewarded with awesome gift cards and PayPal cash rewards for free.”

 At this point, it was fairly easy to determine that this is one app in a fairly common category of apps that rewards you for watching videos and trying other apps.
-I’ll be really honest with you… I’ve reviewed others like this in the past, and very rarely did they end up being worth the time.
+I’ll be really honest with you… I’ve reviewed others like this in the past (like Get Giftz and AppMan), and very rarely did they end up being worth the time.

 But right from the beginning, Tap Cash Rewards did look a bit different.
 It seemed more professional, somehow—and seemed to give a better first-impression than many that I’ve looked at.